pyth-network/pyth-gitbook/README.md

 Pyth is an oracle that publishes continuous real-world financial and crypto market data.
 High-fidelity, first party data originating off-chain is supplied at sub-second speeds with [sophisticated aggregation](how-pyth-works/price-aggregation.md) that can both capture data richness and indicate conviction.

-This price data can be consumed by on-chain programs and off-chain applications, and is available on Solana, Terra and BSC.
+Our price feeds can be consumed by on-chain programs and off-chain applications, and are available on the Solana and Terra blockchains.
+We are working to bring Pyth price feeds to many more chains in the near future.

 ## Get Started
 We have several different guides to get started with Pyth, depending on your use case.